marci1175/Matthias/README.md

 ### You can send files, images, voice recordings and many more!
 ### It also has a small amount of markdown support.
 (Im going to improve on this later)
 ### It features almost everything a major messaging platform has. (eg. Editing messages, reacting to messages, etc.)
+### With Version 5 an Api is also available for scripting purposes.